WebAssembly/spec/document/core/binary/modules.rst

 ~~~~~~~~~~~~~~~~~~

 The *data count section* has the id 12.
 It decodes into an optional :ref:`u32 <syntax-uint>` that represents the number of :ref:`data segments <syntax-data>` in the :ref:`data section <binary-datasec>`.
-If this count does not match the length of the data segment vector, the module is malformed.
+If this count does not match the length of the data segment list, the module is malformed.

 .. math::
    \begin{array}{llclll}